typelevel/cats-effect/site/src/main/mdoc/tracing/index.md

 1. **Asynchronous stack tracing**.
 This is essentially what is described above, where stack frames are collected across asynchronous boundaries for a given fiber.
-2. Combinator inference.
+2. **Combinator inference**.
 Stack traces can be walked to determine what combinator was actually called by user code.
 For example, `void` and `as` are combinators that are derived from `map`, and should appear in the fiber trace rather than `map`.